stephde/blockchain-voting/votingApp/README.md

 ## Running the App

 To start the webserver run:
-`sudo npm start`
+`npm start`
-Sudo ist required since the app uses port 80.

-Open your http://localhost with your Browser to access the app.
+Open your http://localhost:3000 with your Browser to access the app.

 ## Hyperledger Client